 Bloomington is home to Indiana University and has one of the state’s best college-town atmospheres.
 It offers restaurants, music, arts, trails, nearby lakes, and a lively downtown.

-Bloomington pairs naturally with Brown County and can work well for couples, college visits, weekend getaways, and travelers who like food, music, and local culture.
+Bloomington pairs naturally with Brown County and can work well for couples, college visits, weekend getaways, game weekends, and travelers who like food, music, and local culture.

 Holiday World and Santa Claus

 Holiday World and Splashin’ Safari in Santa Claus, Indiana, is one of the state’s best family attractions.
-The park combines roller coasters, themed areas, water rides, and a family-friendly atmosphere.
+The park combines roller coasters, themed areas, water rides, family rides, and a friendly summer-vacation atmosphere.

-This is a strong summer choice for families who want an amusement park and waterpark trip without traveling to a larger destination like Orlando.
+This is a strong choice for families who want an amusement park and water park trip without traveling to a larger destination like Orlando.
+It is especially useful for a summer family road trip through southern Indiana.

 South Bend is best known for the University of Notre Dame.
 The campus, football weekends, Basilica of the Sacred Heart, Grotto, museums, and riverfront areas make South Bend a useful stop for sports fans, college visitors, and regional road trips.

-South Bend can also pair with Indiana Dunes or northern Indiana routes.
+South Bend can also pair with Indiana Dunes or northern Indiana routes, especially for travelers who want a mix of college tradition and Lake Michigan scenery.

 Turkey Run and Parke County